 Judith Butler is a preeminent gender theorist and has played an extraordinarily influential role in shaping modern feminism.
 She’s written extensively on gender and her concept of gender performativity is a central theme of both modern feminism and gender theory.
 Butler’s essays and books include Performative Acts and Gender Constitution (1988), Gender Trouble: Feminism and the Subversion of Identity (1990), Bodies That Matter: On the Discursive Limits of “Sex” (1993) and Undoing Gender (2004).

-However, the concept of gender perfomativity has been used – and some would assert – abused to support a number of positions that misconstrues Butler’s work.
-I therefore wanted to ask Butler about what she really thinks about gender and the trans experience.
-Along the way Butler specifically addresses TERFs and the work of Sheila Jeffreys and Janice Raymond.
+However, the concept of gender performativity has been used – and some would assert – abused to support a number of positions that misconstrues Butler’s work.
+I, therefore, wanted to ask Butler about what she really thinks about gender and the trans experience.
+Along the way, Butler specifically addresses TERFs and the work of Sheila Jeffreys and Janice Raymond.

 Cristan Williams: You spoke about the surgical intervention many trans people undergo as a “very brave transformation.”
 Can you talk about that?